ibireme/yyjson/doc/API.md

 # Null Check
-yyjson's public API will do `null check` for every input parameters to avoid crashes.
+The library's public API will do `null check` for every input parameter to avoid crashes.

 For example, when reading a JSON, you don't need to do null check or type check on each value:
 ```c